strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 30
 ```

-Knowing the user and coordinating partitions, we can take a look at their content using the embedded dump tool.
+Knowing the `output-topic` and coordinating partitions, we can take a look at their content using the embedded dump tool.
 Note how we pass the decoder parameter when dumping from internal topics, whose content is encoded for performance reasons.

 ```sh